 This course fulfills the World Perspectives and Philosophy and Literature General Education requirement.

 ENG 334: Multicultural Childrens Literature (3 Credits)

 Dates and Deadlines

-The tentative dates for this program are June 12 to July 12, 2013.
+The tentative dates for this program are mid-June to mid-July.
 Program participants will stay in housing provided at the University of Cape Coast and in hotels during their stay in Accra.
-A complete application must be submitted to the Padnos International Center by February 1, 2013.
+A complete application must be submitted to the Padnos International Center by early February.
 We are happy to extend this opportunity to non-GVSU students.

 The approximate cost of the program is $4,628.00, which includes round-trip transportation from Grand Rapids, accommodations, all meals, field trips and entrance fees, and all ground transportation.
 Additional costs include GVSU tuition (6 credits, $2,646.00), vaccination fees ($300.00), personal expenses ($500.00), passport fee ($140.00), visa ($60.00), and ISIC card ($28.00).
 Total projected cost: $8,302.00.
 Fee subject to adjustments based on actual exchange rates and international airfare.

 Participants earning at least six (6) credits during the spring/summer semesters can apply their GVSU financial aid award toward study abroad program costs.
 Grants are available for faculty-led participants.All degree-seeking students accepted into a GVSU faculty-led program are automatically considered for the grant if they have a current FAFSA on file in the Financial Aid Office.
 No application required.